nyusterndatabootcamp/book/py-fun2.md

 ## Objects

-This is a key feature of python, which is an [object oriented programming language](https://en.wikipedia.org/wiki/Object-oriented_programming).
+This is a key component of python, which is an [object oriented programming language](https://en.wikipedia.org/wiki/Object-oriented_programming).
 What does that mean?
 For us this means that every thing is really an object with associated **methods** and **attributes**.
 A method is like a function that already togo with the given object.
 Methods in python are always completed with `()` .
 Attributes are go-to-go attributes about the object that can be accessed easily.
 What this means is that there are simple built-in ways to get information and perform operations on objects without having to write our on functions.
-A typical example is the `dictionaries` data structure and we have learned how to use its
+A typical example is the `dict()` object and we have learned how to retrive its keys and values, etc. We will learn more about `list()` objects in this section.

 <!--
 	(Experts might say at this point:  an object is an "instance" of a "class."
 Ignore them.)